-- (1) That the General Fund and HRA capital programmes, as shown in Appendices 3 and 4, as amended to include such bids as may be approved by the Executive at its meeting on 25 January 2024, be approved. - (2) That the Minimum Revenue Provision policy, referred to in section 9 of this report, be approved. - (3) That the capital and investment strategy, specifically the investment strategy and Prudential Indicators contained within this report and Appendix 1, be approved. - (4) That the updated flexible use of capital receipts policy, as set out in Appendix 9, be approved.
+- 2.1 That the General Fund and HRA capital estimates, as shown in appendices 3 and 4, as amended to include the bids approved by the Executive at its meeting on 25 January 2024, be approved. - 2.2 That the Minimum Revenue Provision policy, referred to in section 9 of this report, be approved. - 2.3 That the capital and investment strategy, specifically the investment strategy and Prudential Indicators contained within this report and Appendix 1, be approved. - 2.4 That the updated flexible use of capital receipts policy, as set out in Appendix 9, be approved.